 Especially with the optional Microsoft Type Cover, you have a perfect portable computer which is as powerful as any on the market, and actually less expensive than many of its rivals.

-But, for our purposes, the Surface Pro 7 is also a great art tablet, and a great way to get everything possible out of even as advanced program as Photoshop CC.
+But, for our purposes, the Surface Pro 7 is also a great drawing tablet, and a great way to get everything possible out of even as advanced program as Photoshop and for photo editing.

 The Microsoft Surface Pro 7 offers an incredibly sharp, bright display, with superb resolution and exceptionally accurate and subtle representation of color, light and shading.
 That screen interacts with the Surface Pen (must be purchased separately – available here) with quick, responsive and totally reliable action and perfect precision.